It’s no secret that Facebook is the most popular social media network on the planet, boasting a whopping 2.6 billion monthly active users worldwide.

 Here’s the best way to achieve this:

-Top of the Funnel: Build Trust with Value-Rich Videos
+Top of the Funnel (TOFU): Build Trust with Value-Rich Videos

 Since your targets don’t know much about your brand yet, you need to start raising awareness around it.

 To warm up these colder leads, avoid being self-promotional.
-Focus on the problem they’re seeking solutions for by serving up educational explainer videos.
+Focus on capturing their interest with videos showcasing the value of your product or service.

-Middle of the Funnel: Unveil the Solution with Product-Focused Videos
+Middle of the Funnel (MOFU): Unveil the Solution with Product-Focused Videos

 Now that your audience has a firm grasp on the problem on hand, they’re taking an active interest in researching your offerings and comparing similar options.